Ricotta Sausage Triangles Recipe

 - 1. In a large bowl, combine the first 10 ingredients.
 In a large skillet, cook sausage and onion over medium heat until meat is no longer pink; drain.
 Stir into cheese mixture.

-- 2. Place one sheet of phyllo dough on a work surface with a short end facing you.
+- 2. Place one sheet of phyllo dough on a work surface with a short end facing you; spray with cooking spray.
+Top with a second sheet of phyllo; spray again with cooking spray.
 (Keep remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out.)
-Spray sheet with cooking spray; repeat with one more sheet of phyllo, spraying the sheet with cooking spray.
-Cut into three 14-in. x 3-in. strips.
+Cut layered sheets into three 14x3-in. strips.

 - 3. Place a rounded teaspoonful of filling on lower corner of each strip.
 Fold dough over filling, forming a triangle.
 Fold triangle up, then fold triangle over, forming another triangle.
 Continue folding, like a flag, until you come to the end of the strip.